Big Pigeon in Southwest Iowa

 • Lebanon and Syria became French protectorates.

-• Iraq, Jordan, Palestine and Saudi Arabia joined Egypt as a British protectorate.
+• Iraq, Jordan, Palestine and Saudi Arabia joined Egypt as British protectorates.

 In the mid-1930s, a crude oil pipeline was constructed from Iraq to refineries in Tripoli, Lebanon and Haifa, Palestine.